teahaz/teahaz-server/dev/devlog.md

 usually something about what im working on, what i recently finished, or random thoughts that are important (maybe)

+# 04 mar 2021
+## refactoring everything
+from the note 2 days ago we decided to make the switch im removing /register

 # 02 mar 2021
 ## setup
 should we change to every chatroom seperate or stay a tree system of server/chatroom